-The Board consisted of five (5) Directors, comprising two (2) Executive Directors and three (3) Independent Non-Executive Directors.
+The Board consists of five (5) Directors, comprising two (2) Executive Directors and three (3) Independent Non-Executive Directors.
 Collectively, the composition equips the Board with a mix of industry-specific knowledge and broad business, financial, regulatory and technical experience.
-A brief profile of each Director is set out on pages 6 to 8 of this Annual Report.
+A brief profile of each Director is set out on pages 8 to 10 of this Annual Report.

-The Board complies with Rule 15.02 of the ACE Market Listing Requirement of Bursa Malaysia Securities Berhad ("Bursa Securities") which states that a listed company must have least 2 directors or 1/3 of the board of directors, whichever is the higher, are independent directors.
-All the Independent Directors do not participate in the management and are independent of any business or other relationships with the Group that would influence on their objective deliberation and judgment.
+The Board complies with Rule 15.02 of Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities") for the ACE Market ("Listing Requirements") which states that a listed company must have least 2 directors or 1/3 of the board of directors, whichever is the higher, are independent directors.
+All the independent directors do not participate in the management and are independent of any business or other relationships with the Group that would influence on their objective deliberation and judgment.